-I instantly sent one of Mr. Gibson's servants to the north, countermanded the Monday movement, and begged Colonel Lount not to come down nor in any way disturb the previous regular arrangement, because neither of the other towns, nor the citizens of Toronto, were in any way prepared § for an alteration which, if persisted in, would surely rain us.
-The servant returned on Monday, with a message from Mr. Lount, that it was now too late to stop, that the men were warned, and inoving with their guns and pikes, on the march down Yonge-street, (a distance of 20 or 40 miles on the worst roads in the world,) and that the object of their rising could therefore be no longer concealed.
+^[12] On Saturday, the 2d instant, Mackenzie was seen with both hands in his breeches' pocket, knitted brows, and his hat drawn closely down over his eyes, and omst serious aspect-making a strict scrutiny of the Market Buildings-giving occasionally a significant nod, or wink, to some of the country people collected in the squarethe citizens of Toronto, were in any way prepared13 for an alteration which, if persisted in, would surely ruin us.
+The servant returned on Monday, with a message from Mr. Lount, that it was now too late to stop, that the men were warned, and moving with their guns and pikes, on the march down Yonge-street, (a distance of 30 or 40 niles on the worst roads in the world,) and that the object of their rising could therefore be no longer concealed.